usnistgov/corr/LAUNCH.md

 it provide a greater security regarding what is received from users, tools and what is effectively stored on the system.
 To turn this feature off, go to your_setup_path/corr-setup/config/config/config-(cloud, api).py under the same SECURITY_MANAGEMENT as before and change `content` key value to 'False'.

+## Platform Responsiveness

+Please be advised that due to multiple security policies, the default CoRR instance requires a machine with average capabilities.
+The security features impedding hugely on the platform responsiveness are mostly the full scan on all communications between clients and the platforms.
+In addition to all file uploads, any HTTP request payload is scanned.